KunyiLockeLin/AnemoneerEngine/README.md

   - Scene: raytracing1 3
     - When raytracingDepth of camera component is larger than 0, it runs ray tracing.
     - The system only supoorts spheres.
-In transform, it could edit the location and radius of the sphere. localScaleX is radius.
+In transform component, it could edit the location and radius of the sphere. localScaleX is radius.
-    - Material is neccseary.
+    - Material component is neccseary.
 It only supports baseColor and metallic.
 If metallic is larger than 0, it will reflect the environment.
   ![alt text](https://github.com/KunyiLockeLin/QueenEngine_Vulkan/blob/master/raytracingDemo.jpg)

   - In qeheader.h, you can find out the whole flag and type.